Summer Research Scholars STEM-field application period is November 1-December 1, 2015. All other SRS applications are due Friday, January 29, 2016.

 Funding: The Advisory Committee determines annually the amount to provide Summer Research Scholars.
 For the summer of 2016, the combined stipend/living expenses will be $310/week (less applicable taxes).
 The maximum grant per student is therefore $3,100 for a ten-week period.

 Housing: All housing arrangements and fees are the student's responsibility.
 Housing may be available in the International House from a week after graduation through mid-August.
 Students who desire this housing should contact the Office of Special Programs (x8723) as soon as their projects have been approved to assess availability and cost.

 Proposal Form: Proposals should be concise, clear, and as far as possible comprehensible to non-specialists.
 They should explain the proposed research, its background, significance, and benefit to the students involved.
 Proposals must list by name all students involved in the project.
 (When projects include international students, the faculty mentor must contact Amy Richwine in International Education and check whether that student is eligible to be paid.)

 Reporting: Final reports are due the first Monday of September.
+In most cases the student, not the supervising faculty member, should write the report.
 The report should provide an accurate and complete account of all work done on the project, including figures and diagrams if appropriate, and information on publication or presentation plans.
 The report should also include a concise abstract of no more than 150 words, understandable to non-specialists.
 The report should be submitted to the Associate Provost as a PDF via email.

 Summer Research Scholars are required to present at the Fall Showcase of Student Summer Research, which typically occurs on the Friday of Parents and Family Weekend.
 Summer Research Scholars are strongly encouraged to participate in the "Science, Society, and the Arts" undergraduate research symposium that takes place at W&L biennially.
 Please see http://ssa.wlu.edu.